pandas-dev/pandas/doc/source/io.rst

 :func:`~pandas.io.sql.has_table` checks if a given table exists.

-:func:`~pandas.io.sql.tquery` returns a list of tuples corresponding to each row.

-:func:`~pandas.io.sql.uquery` does the same thing as tquery, but instead of returning results it returns the number of related rows.

 In addition, the class :class:`~pandas.io.sql.PandasSQLWithEngine` can be instantiated directly for more manual control over the SQL interaction.